Opening Hours Open 7 days a week

 - Situations where the applicant has received a single non-custodial sentence within the first two years of the preceding three, with no further offences within the last 12 months, and strong evidence exists suggesting the person is of good character in all other aspects, making a refusal disproportionate.

 Decisions to grant exceptions are subject to approval by the Chief Caseworker.
-Any proposal to grant an individual with a sentence of 4 years or more imprisonment requires approval from ministers.
+Any proposal to grant an individual who has been sentenced to 4 years or more in prison requires approval from the ministers.

 Naturalisation Application as an EEA National or a Swiss National